-Falkland Islands Government Guide To Internal Complaints Procedure
+Falkland Islands Government Comments, Compliments and Complaints Policy

-If something goes wrong or you are dissatisfied with our services, please tell us.
+If something goes wrong or you are dissatisfied with our services, please get in touch.

 What is a complaint and what can I complain about?

-We regard a complaint as any expression of dissatisfaction about our action or lack of action, or about the standard of service provided by us or on our behalf.
-You can complain about things like:
+FIG defines a complaint as: "An expression of dissatisfaction by one or more members of the public about FIG's action or lack of action, or about the standard of service provided by or on behalf of the Falkland Islands Government."